Universal Relation between Entropy and Kinetics: Detailed Derivation

-$\mathcal{S}_N$, the information content of the Markovian jump PDF during $\dt$, obviously depends on $\dt$.
+$\mathcal{S}_N$, the information content of the Markovian jump PDF during $\dt$ (averaged over initial conditions with the steady-state distribution), obviously depends on $\dt$.
 It is worth-mentioning that $K\mathcal{S}_N/\tf=\mathcal{S}_N/\dt$ is the Kolmogorov-Sinai entropy rate of a discrete-time Markov chain~\cite{book:ErgoTheo,review:2007markovThermo}.
 In that context, the opposite limit of continuous-time ($\dt\to0$) Markov chain is a problematic limit (see Ref.~\cite{review:2007markovThermo} for possible remedies).
 As mentioned above, we are not taking this limit.